vhallac/Guild2Guild/readme.txt

 All World or Warcraft game related content and images are the property of Blizzard Entertainment, Inc. and protected by U.S. and international copyright laws.
 The Addon (code and supporting files) is property of Durthos of Proudmoore and protected by U.S. and international copyright laws.

 == Changelog ==
+7.5.8
+- shortened the inter-guild message when a player earns an achievement

 7.5.7
-- changed to use ChatThrottleLib by Mikk  - http://www.wowwiki.com/ChatThrottleLib which should prevent disconnects when a large raid gets an achievment
+- changed to use ChatThrottleLib by Mikk  - http://www.wowwiki.com/ChatThrottleLib which should prevent disconnects when a large raid gets an achievement
-- allow the channel password to be set to NIL by typeing /g2g password
+- allow the channel password to be set to NIL by typing /g2g password

 7.5.6
 fixed a few minor bugs related to achievements